 One particular case of a teenager with metastatic bone cancer is worth noting.
 The patient had been diagnosed two years prior to starting cannabis and was sent to me by the oncologist as the cancer had stopped responding to treatment and was spreading to more parts of the body.
 The parents had been told that the child was not going to survive.
 I started the patient on high dose cannabis oil in a CBD:THC ratio of 1:1.
 The palliative dose of chemotherapy was continued as an animal study showed that cannabinoids, when added to this particular chemotherapeutic agent, worked synergistically to enhance cancer cell death.
 This patient is now cancer free after nine months of cannabis oil added to chemotherapy.
 The prognosis at the time cannabis treatment was initiated was extremely poor, and it is still unclear what worked to achieve these results.
 We must be very careful with claims of “cancer cure,” but cannabis has certainly extended life for this child.
 If cannabis can be freely studied by scientists, we will be able to save so many.

-“Cannabis for Pediatric Cancer” is the fourth installment of a five-part series on Children and Cannabis Medicine.
+“Cannabis for Pediatric Cancer” is the fourth installment of a four-part series on Children and Cannabis Medicine.

 To learn more about the compounds in cannabis and how they’re healing everything from chronic pain to epilepsy, check out Dr. Bonni’s wonderful new book: Cannabis Revealed